 Throughout Palermo you can see the sky not only from the streets but also through the illusionistic ceiling paintings in the city's many palaces.
 These paintings typically use the perspective techniques di sotto in su (paintings seen from below) and quadratura (a highly realistic perspective that extends the architectural space).
 Inspired by these painting techniques, Connected by Air creates a data visualisation of the sky, di sotto in su.

 The projection of Palermo’s sky on the room’s ceiling in Palazzo Ajutamicristo recreates a window that provides a comprehensive overview of all the data and objects that fill the sky.
-It includes wireless signals (2G, 3G, 4G coverage), satellites, air traffic (flight patterns), air conditions (particles, dust), and air flow (wind patterns).
-In addition, it visualises the wireless activity caused by visitor’s devices as they try to connect to the cloud through the “opening in the ceiling”.
+It includes wireless signals (2G, 3G, 4G coverage), satellites, air traffic (flight patterns), air conditions (particles, dust), and air flow (wind patterns).$In addition, it visualises the wireless activity caused by visitor’s devices as they try to connect to the cloud through the “opening in the ceiling”.
 The visualisation changes colour throughout the day to match light conditions outside which adds to the effect of Quadratura.

 Connected by Air projects a contemporary sky’s image as a carrier of people, matter and information.